 - Certain medications like calcium blockers and steroids

-However, you can minimize your odds of getting the periodontal disease by practicing good oral hygiene.
+However, you can minimize your odds of getting periodontal disease by practicing good oral hygiene.
 It’s always best to use an antibacterial toothpaste and mouth rinse.
 The key to keeping this disease away is removing plaque from your teeth and gums often.

 Treatment options for those with gum disease